askap-vast/vast-pipeline/docs/exploringwebsite/sourcedetail.md

 [JS9 website](https://js9.si.edu){ target=_blank }.

 More JS9 viewers are used to show the postage stamp FITS images of the measurements that are associated with the source, loaded from their respective image FITS files.
+The number of cutouts to display is configurable with the `MAX_CUTOUT_IMAGES` setting: only the first `MAX_CUTOUT_IMAGES` measurements will be displayed as cutout images.
+A warning will be displayed if the number of displayed cutouts has been truncated.
+Refer to the [pipeline configuration](../gettingstarted/configuration.md#pipeline) documentation for more information.

 !!! note
     If the image data is removed from its location when the pipeline run was processed the JS9 viewer will no longer work.